 Pancytopenia is a reduction in the number of red blood cells, white blood cells, and platelets in the peripheral blood below the lower limits of the age-adjusted normal range for healthy people.
 It is therefore the combination of anemia, leukopenia, and thrombocytopenia.
-It may result from decreased production of blood cells or bone marrow failure, or from their immune-mediated destruction or non-immune-mediated sequestration in the periphery.
-The diagnosis is made from the results of an automated complete blood count, but as the etiology of pancytopenia varies significantly, a detailed diagnostic evaluation is required in every instance.
+It may result from decreased production of blood cells, bone marrow failure, immune-mediated destruction of blood cells, or non-immune-mediated sequestration in the periphery.
+The diagnosis is made from the results of an automated complete blood count but, as the etiology of pancytopenia varies significantly, a detailed diagnostic evaluation is required in every instance.

 Director, Hematology/Oncology and Stem Cell Transplantation

 Steven and Alexandra Cohen Children's Medical Center of New York

 Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 JML declares that he has no competing interests.

 Dr Jeffrey M. Lipton would like to gratefully acknowledge Dr Jeff K. Davies and Dr Eva C. Guinan, the previous contributors to this topic.
 JKD and ECG declare that they have no competing interests.